 As you get on the road, remember that speed limits are meant for dry roads, not roads covered in snow and ice.
 You should reduce your speed and increase your following distance as road conditions and visibility worsen.
-Avoid using cruise control in snowy or icy conditions – you want as much control of your car as possible.
-Be cautious on bridges and overpasses as they are commonly the first areas to become icy, and avoid passing snow plows and sand trucks.
-The drivers can have limited visibility, and the road in front of them could be worse than the road behind.
+Avoid using cruise control in snowy or icy conditions – you want to have as much control over your car as possible.
+Be cautious on bridges and overpasses as they are commonly the first areas to become icy.
+Avoid passing snow plows and sand trucks because the drivers may have limited visibility and the road in front of them could be worse than the road behind.

 Breaking Down or Getting Stuck

-If you do venture out or are unexpectedly caught in a snowstorm and encounter problems, if your car is safely out of harm’s way, stay in your car and wait for help.
-You can run the car heater to stay warm for 10 minutes every hour, but make sure your exhaust pipe is clear of snow.
+If you are unexpectedly caught in a snowstorm and are stranded or get stuck in snow, if your car is safely out of harm’s way, stay in your car and wait for help.
+You can run the car heater to stay warm for 10 minutes every hour, but first, make sure your exhaust pipe is clear of snow.
 There is a danger of carbon monoxide poisoning if snow blocks the pipe and enables the deadly gas to build up in your car.
 Open your window slightly to help prevent any buildup.